riju/faceDetection/explainer.md

 // Check if face detection is supported by the browser const supports = navigator.mediaDevices.getSupportedConstraints();
 if (supports.faceDetectionMode) {
-  // Browser supports face contour detection.
+  // Browser supports face detection.
 } else {
-  throw('Face contour detection is not supported');
+  throw('Face detection is not supported');
 }

 // Open camera with face detection enabled